davidkneely/davidkneely/README.md

 ## Hi there 👋

-I build mobile apps and games that people come back to.

 Mobile & Unity Software Engineer with a product mindset, specializing in engagement systems, monetization mechanics, and performance optimization.
 My work has increased retention (+13%), subscriptions (+5%), and download rates through smarter UX and engineering decisions.

 Core stack: Unity, C#, Objective-C, React, Node, SQL.
 Background in large-scale education platforms (65k+ users) and learning design.